 PRINCE GEORGE’S CHAPTER COORDINATOR: Mitchelle Griffiths, RN, MSN

 Mitchelle is excited to fulfill the role of Prince George Chapter Coordinator.
 She has been a postpartum nurse for 10 years.
 Mitchelle graduated from nursing school in 2010 and went directly into maternal child nursing.
 She loved the overall positive atmosphere and working with families through such an exciting yet critical transition in life.
 Mitchelle moved to Maryland in 2011 and worked at Southern Maryland Hospital Center.
 From there she transitioned to Washington Hospital Center as a staff nurse and then a Patient Care Manager.
-Currently, she works as a Clinical Nurse Supervisor at University of Maryland Capital Region Health.
+Currently, she works as the postpartum nurse manager at Howard University Hospital.
 Contact Mitchelle at this link.

 SOUTH BALTIMORE CHAPTER CO-COORDINATOR: Malissa DaGraca, MSN, FNP-C

 Malissa is the AWHONN representative for the South Baltimore chapter.
 She entered into nursing as a second career after earning her Master’s at University of Maryland Baltimore in the Clinical Nurse Leader program.
 She then went on to become a family nurse practitioner after completing her degree at George Washington University.
 She works at Mercy Medical Center in the antepartum center and is the course coordinator for the Maternal Health and Obstetric courses at University of Maryland Baltimore.
 She is currently working on her Doctorate of Nursing Practice and has a strong interest in educational development.
 Contact Malissa at this link.

 SOUTH BALTIMORE CHAPTER CO-COORDINATOR: Judith Coombs-Haylett, MSN, RN